Love Guru (2025 film): Production

+Development

 In October 2019, actor-producer Humayun Saeed and writer Vasay Chaudhry revealed that scriptwriting is under way for upcoming films to be directed by Nadeem Baig, one of them was under the working title Love Guru Hoja Shuru.

 Pre-production began when the film was announced in March 2023, with the writer, director, and producers of Jawani Phir Nahi Ani franchise fame.
 Mahira Khan was cast, who re-united with Saeed after 2015 film Bin Roye and its subsequent TV series.
 She had been offered a number of projects by Saeed meanwhile, but she kept refusing due to her scheduling conflict and her interest in other genres.
 She revealed to Gulf News that she signed this film after much discussions and only because it is a romantic comedy.